Tauvic/DriverAwareness/README.md

 The "Driver Coach" will help the driver of a car to improve its safety by providing feedback just like any regular coach.
 The system is based on a camera and sensors that monitors the driver's behaviour during a road trip.

-When a driver enters the car he/she is automaticly recognized.
+When a driver enters the car he/she is automatically recognized.
-During the trip the system provides immediate feedback on positive and negative behaviour.
+During the trip the system continuously determines the actual driving situation (parked, cruising, braking, turning) and evaluates the drivers activity and behaviour.
-It warns when the driver gets tired and requires a break.
+It provides an audible warning when the driver gets tired and requires a break.
-It immediately alerts the driver when a dangerous situation occurs, such as texting while driving).
+It immediately alerts the driver when a dangerous situation occurs, such as texting while driving.

 After each trip the system sends a summary to the driver's smartphone for quick review.
 When at home specific situations can be reviewed in depth with the Driving Coach App.
 The App will show snapshots or short video with detailed data and advise for improvement.